the-fellowship-co/facade/docs/getting_started/intro.md

 ```sh
 $ gem install byld-cli
 ```
-If you don’t have ruby on your machine.
-We recommend using RVM for installing it.
+You need  to install `ruby 2.6.6` or newer  version.
+We recommend using [RVM](https://rvm.io/rvm/install) for installing it.

 ### Login